MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 ## Consent to or reject preview and privacy terms

 Consent to the terms and conditions of [preview](https://dynamics.microsoft.com/legaldocs/supp-dynamics365-preview/) and [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) on behalf of the organization.
-Unlike privacy notices for other features and services, Azure OpenAI can only be consented by an admin, on behalf of the entire organizations.
+Unlike privacy notices for other features and services, only admins can consent the use of Azure OpenAI, which they do on behalf of the organization.
 Users can't decide for themselves.

 1. In Business Central, search for and open the **Privacy Notices Status** page.
 2. In the **Integration Name** column, select **Azure OpenAI**, then read the terms and conditions that are presented to you.